Want to know how much you can borrow?

 The basics of the calculations

-Basically, income minus expenditure equals affordability.
+Basically, income minus spending equals affordability.

-The old fashioned way of calculating maximum loan size
+The old-fashioned way of calculating maximum loan size

 The simple and old way was to calculate the maximum loan size by taking income minus expenditure and multiplying that by something like 2.5 times the income of the main earner plus one times any second income or by multiplying the joint income by say 2.75 times.